Machine learning with neural networks

 In Sections \ref{sec:act} and \ref{sec:ila} we discussed how to solve linearly separable problems [Figure \ref{fig:sns}({\bf a})].
 The aim of this Section is to show that non-separable problems like the one in Figure \ref{fig:sns}({\bf b}) can be solved by a perceptron with one hidden layer.
 A network that does the trick for the classification problem in Figure \ref{fig:sns}({\bf b}) is depicted in Figure \figref{C5S4HiddenNetwork}.

-Here the hidden neurons are 0/1 units, but the output neuron gives $\pm 1$, as in the previous Section.
-The network computes with the following rules:
+As in the previous Section, all neurons have the signum function as activation function, with possible outputs $\pm 1$:

-Here $\theta_{\rm H}(b)$ is the Heaviside function .
 Each of the three neurons in the hidden layer has its own decision boundary.
-The idea is to choose weights and thresholds in such a way that the three decision boundaries divide the input plane into distinct regions, so that each region contains either only $t=0$ patterns or $t=1$ patterns.
-We shall see that the values of the hidden neurons encode the different regions.
-Finally, the output neuron associates the correct target value with each region.
+The idea is to choose the weights $w_{jk}$ and the thresholds $\theta_j$ in such a way that the three decision boundaries partition the input plane into distinct regions, so that each region contains either only $t=-1$ patterns or $t={+}1$ patterns \cite{Horner2001}.

 How this construction works is shown in Figure \figref{C5S4RoofPointsFilled}.